khoongwk/tp/docs/UserGuide.md

 Example :

-Let's say you wish to list your revenues to view all the earnings that you currently have.<br>
+Let's say you wish to list your revenue to view all the earnings that you currently have.<br>
 You can follow the steps below to list all your revenue entries.

 Steps :